cleverhans-lab/model-extraction-iclr/README.md

 2. MixMatch:

 The code for MixMatch can be found in the `MixMatch-pytorch` folder.
 This code has been adapted for our needs from a publicly available repository at https://github.com/YU1ut/MixMatch-pytorch.
-The output logs are saved as a subfolder.
-Sample scripts to run the extraction
+A sample script to run this code for the MNIST dataset can be found in the folder.

 3. Data Free Model Extraction

 The code to run this along with example scripts are located in the folder `dfme`.
 This code has been adapted from the official github repository of the paper (https://arxiv.org/abs/2011.14779, https://github.com/cake-lab/datafree-model-extraction).
-The output logs are also saved as a subfolder.
+Sample scripts to run this attack can for the MNIST or CIFAR10 datasets can be found at `dfme/dfme/mnisttest.sh` and `dfme/dfme/cifartest.sh` respectively.

 4. Knockoff Nets from ART